mprobst/ClangFormatIJ/README.md

 Install plugin from disk >>
 https://www.jetbrains.com/help/idea/2016.3/installing-plugin-from-disk.html

-It's easiest to install ClangFormatIJ from the plugin marketplace.

 You will also *need* `clang-format` itself.
 Install it from npm (`npm install clang-format`), or using homebrew (`brew install clang-format`).